djalmajr07/airbnb/README.md

 **Step 10.
 Deploy Model to Production:** Publish the model to a cloud environment so that other people or services can use the results to improve the business decision.

-**Step 11.
-Telegram Bot:** Creation of a bot on the telegram app, to consult the forecast at any time

-# Top Three Data Insights

 # Machine Learning Models Applied
-Tests were performed using the following algorithms:
+Tests were performed using the following algorithm:

 **Neural Network**

-# 6. Machine Learning Model Performance

-**Single Performance**

-**Real Performance - Cross Validation**

-**Final Performance - Hyperparameter Fine Tunning Cross Validation**